0xB10C/b10g/_posts/2019-03-20-The-incomplete-history-of-Bitcoin-development.md

 comments: true
 ---

-To fully understand the current Bitcoin protocol developments, knowledge about historical events is essential.
+To fully understand the current state Bitcoin protocol development, knowledge about historical events is essential.
-This blog post highlights selected events, software releases and bug fixes.
+This blog post highlights selected historical events, software releases and bug fixes.
 The attached [timeline](#timeline-bitcoin-history) provides extra detail for each event.
 {: .text-justify}

-I wasn't following the Bitcoin space while the majority of these events happened.
+I wasn't following the Bitcoin space when a majority of these events happened.
 A big part of the timeline is adopted from a talk [John Newberry](https://twitter.com/jfnewbery) gave on the [History and Philosophy of Bitcoin Development](https://www.meetup.com/BitDevsNYC/events/262321510/).
-{: .text-justify}

 The title is chosen to remind that a blog post can't capture every event.
 History is in the eye of the beholder.
 History evolves.
 If you have a suggestion about something I missed or want to propose a change:
-The attached timeline is an open source project [`bitcoin-development-history`](https://github.com/0xB10C/bitcoin-development-history) everybody can contribute to.
+The attached timeline is an open source project [`bitcoin-development-history`](https://github.com/0xB10C/bitcoin-development-history).
+Open for everyone to contribute and use.
 {: .text-justify}

 ## With Satoshi

-The timeline tells a story which begins sometime in early 2007.
+The timeline tells a story beginning sometime in early 2007.
 Satoshi Nakamoto starts working on Bitcoin.
 The peer-to-peer electronic cash system with no trusted third party.
 Controlled only by the software users run.